-It was impossible to withstand these arguments, and hopeless to attempt the passage without an escort; I therefore arranged to leave L and B-t for a month with the greater part of our train, to work the natural history of Tabor and Galilee, while I, with the smaller tent, Hadj Khadour, and one boy, Elias, took only my horse, two mules, and an ass, and accompanied my friends south, in the hope of further exploring the eastern regions.
-Agyle Agha kindly promised to protect and advise L and B-t meanwhile, and to assist them in carrying out their objects.
+Finding it impossible to obtain guards from Agyle Agha for the descent of the Ghor to Jericho, and hopeless to attempt the expedition without an escort, I arranged, after another day's delay, to leave L. and B-t for a month with the greater part of our train, to work the natural history of Tabor and Galilee, while I, with the smaller tent, Hadj Khadour, and one boy, Elias, took only my horse, two mules, and an ass, and accompanied Mr. Egerton-Warburton's party south, in the hope of further exploring the eastern regions.
+Agyle Agha kindly promised to protect and advise L. and B-t meanwhile, and to assist them in carrying out their objects.